Mommy loves you. Daddy loves you. The kitty cats love you. We all love you very much. Now it’s time to go to sleep.

 When was the last time I swaddled her?
 When was the last time she fell asleep on my breast, her mouth still clinging to my nipple and her body nestled neatly into mine?
 When did the baby powder smell leave her skin; when did the blue-ish gray hue leave her eyes?

 I’m trying not to focus too much attention on tomorrow, for fear of losing today, but what if, hours ago, my daughter hit another milestone, another last which passed by without celebration or ceremony, and which I will mournfully attempt to recall weeks, months and even years from now?
 (She asked me not to color with her yesterday; have we crossed that threshold too?)

 And it is that thought that keeps me focused on the moment.
 I get lost, so lost, in emails, on my phone and–god help me–on Facebook that I am missing these moments.
 Not only can I miss something, I know I will miss something.
 So while I may not know the last snuggle or recognize her last sip from a sippy cup when it happens, I am learning to love these moments, even the ones which end in yelling and tears, food on the floor, and doodles on the walls.

 So perhaps I’ll let her stay up late tonight or hold her when she cries at night instead of letting her cry it out.
 Because today could be a “last day,” and I want to save the best for last.

 This post originally appeared on Scary Mommy.
 It has been reprinted with permission.

-    Kimberly Zapata is the creator of Sunshine Spoils Milk , a blog dedicated to motherhood and mental health.
+Kimberly Zapata is the creator of Greater than Illness , a blog dedicated to motherhood and mental health.
 Her work has appeared on numerous websites, including Babble, Scary Mommy, Mamalode, Little Things, Washington Post, HuffPost, the American Foundation for Suicide Prevention, and The Mighty.
-To read more of Kimberly’s work, follow her on Facebook and Twitter.
+To read more of Kimberly’s work, follow her on Facebook.